ziyixi/pyfk/README.rst

     pip install pyfk

 Extra packages will be required to enable the GPU mode.
 For the MPI mode, it's suggested to directly compile from the source.
-For more details about the Installation, you can refer to :ref:`Installing`.
+For more details about the Installation, you can refer to the Installing part of the document.

 License
 -------